sidharth/whatsnap/README.md

 # Whatsnap

-A small util to get a complete, browsable HTML backup of all your Whatsapp chats.
+A util to get a complete, browsable HTML backup of all your Whatsapp chats.
 Written in Typescript.

 ## Motivation